Woodturning and Handweaving -

 Bill turns the wood.
 Anne weaves the cloth.

-They all live together in a forest where Bill finds the wood he needs for his vessels and Anne gets her inspiration for cloth.
+They live together in a forest where Bill finds the wood he needs for his vessels and Anne gets her inspiration for cloth.
 Together they are Turn and Weave - arts and crafts in nature.

 Bill has always loved the shapes of natural and designed objects.
 The complex curves of a horse's ear, the elegant silhouettes of hawks and airplanes, and the graceful shapes of objects formed in the round - pottery, bowls, and bubbles.
 Add the texture, color, and grain structure of wood, and its magic.